 4. Rethink the interview process

-The right interview process for your company will depend on lots of factors like your industry and the type or level of role being filled.
-However, there are key interview techniques that should remain consistent across all organisations:
+The right interview process for your company will depend on lots of factors, such as your industry and the type or level of role being filled.
+However, there are key interview techniques that should remain consistent across all organizations:

 Make candidates feel at ease: Many highly skilled workers can suffer from interview anxiety, so it’s important for hiring managers to create a relaxed and comfortable space where interviewees can shine.

 Be hospitable and flexible: Attending a face-to-face interview in the UK is estimated to cost candidates an average of £41.
-When rethinking your interview process, consider whether onsite interviews are necessary for early-stage candidates.
-More often than not, video interviews should suffice.
+When rethinking your interview process, consider whether onsite interviews are necessary for early-stage candidates, or whether an initial phone or video interview would suffice.

-Attending job fairs may seem to some as a wasted exercise.
-Yet these events provide opportunities for employers to meet potential candidates that they may not have come across through more traditional methods of the hiring process.
+These recruitment events are an effective way for employers to meet potential candidates that they may not have come across through more traditional methods of the hiring process.

 Job fairs can offer significant recruitment benefits, including: